eclipse/kapua/docs/developer-guide/en/sso.md

 `{sso.openid.keycloak.uri}/realms/{realm_name}/protocol/openid-connect/logout`

-In our example the endpoint is the following:
+In our example, assuming TLS is not used, the endpoint is the following:

 `http://<Keycloak-IP-address>:9090/realms/kapua/protocol/openid-connect/logout`